Avielstein/Data-Science/README.md

 ### 2. Python Stock and Age Prediction

-**Description:** Leveraging Python's analytical prowess, this project introduces a novel approach to predict stock market trends and age-related demographics.
-The analysis utilizes advanced machine learning models to forecast stock prices and demographic shifts with precision.
+**Description:** Utilizes TensorFlow and Keras for predictive modeling in stock market trends and demographic age predictions, leveraging deep learning techniques.
+Data manipulation and analysis are performed using Pandas and NumPy, with sklearn for additional model evaluation tasks.
+The project interacts with external datasets through the requests library, handling data in a robust and efficient manner.

 [View Project](PythonStockandAgePrediction.ipynb)

 ### 3. Demographic Analysis

-**Description:** This project embarks on a thorough analysis of demographic data.
-Utilizing a variety of data visualization and statistical analysis techniques, it aims to uncover insights into population trends, age distributions, and other key demographic variables.
+**Description:** Employs RandomForestRegressor for predictive analysis of demographic data, with Pandas for data handling and sklearn for machine learning tasks.
+This project aims at uncovering insights from external demographic datasets, focusing on regression analysis to interpret and predict demographic trends.

 [View Project](DemographicAnalysis.ipynb)